EnriqueRT/HumanEukaryoticMicrobiota/README.md

 # Human Gut Eukaryotic Microbiota Project

-This repository contains all the programs and scripts used to generate the results of this project.The aim of this study is to explore a common group of eukaryotic taxa (core) in the microbiota of healthy individuals across different human populations worldwide.
+This repository contains all the programs and scripts used to generate the results of this project.
+The aim of this study is to explore a common group of eukaryotic taxa (core) in the microbiota of healthy individuals across different human populations worldwide.
 To this end, a collection of 33 public studies and meta-studies has been compiled, including the Human Microbiome Project (HMP) and Metagenomics of the Human Intestinal Tract (MetaHIT).

 ## Software